-Undergraduate engineering programs are separately accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC of ABET).
-More information on this accreditation is available from the Accreditation Director, Engineering Accreditation Commission, Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
-Specifics of accreditation are found in the sections devoted to each program on the follow-
+Undergraduate engineering programs are separately accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC of ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
+Specifics of accreditation are found in the sections devoted to each program on the following pages.

-The Bachelor of Architecture program is accredited by the National Architectural Accrediting Board.
-More information on this accreditation is available from the Accreditation Director, National Architectural Accrediting Board, 1735 New York Ave.
+The Bachelor of Architecture program is accredited by the National Architectural Accrediting Board, 1735 New York Ave.
 NW., Washington D.C.
 20006.

-The undergraduate engineering technology programs are separately accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET).
-For information on this accreditation, contact the Accreditation Director, Engineering Technology Accreditation Commission, Accreditation Board for Engineering and Technology, 111 Market Place, Suite 1050, Baltimore, MD 21202; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
+The undergraduate engineering technology programs are separately accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET), 111 Market Place, Suite 1050, Baltimore, MD 21202-4012; phone: (410) 347-7700; electronic mail: accreditation@abet.org.
 Specifics of accreditation are found in the program descriptions in the section "Division of Engineering Technology."